thabo4587/-thabo4587-THALIK431_WFC-2401_GroupB_Thabo_Likotsi_-DJS11-Portfolio-Piece-main/README.md

 ## Updated To-List

+## Audio Player
+Audio player is always visible:
+Audio player shows listening progress:
+App remembers episodes listened to all the way through User can listen to any episode in a season for a show: (placeholder audio track) User can see how many episodes a season has

 ## Core Functionality:
-User can listen to any episode in a season for a show: (placeholder audio track)

-I need to fix my file structure and seperate components nad pages
+I need to fix my file structure and seperate components and pages

 User can go back from a season-specific view to a show view:

 Need to fix loading states: (Ensure loading spinners or indicators are in place)

-## Audio Player
-Audio player is always visible:
-Audio player shows listening progress:
-App remembers episodes listened to all the way through

 ## Add UI Enhancements Extras
 A Spring hover animations (e.g., to buttons and navbars)